 At Nayland College there are many opportunities to get involved in sports, clubs and groups.
 Extracurricular activities are vitally important for students’ development and we actively encourage full participation.

 Sport is encouraged at Nayland college, from participation at social level right up to high- performance national level.
 We have a wide range of sports on offer, catering for a diverse range of interests.

-More information is available on the sports page or make contact the Sports Director: Mark Cochrane (firstname.lastname@example.org).
+More information is available on the sports page or make contact the Director of Sport Dayna Whiting (email@example.com).

 The performing arts are a strength of Nayland College.
 We have a long history of school productions, performance, drama, music, and theatre.
 More information is available on dance, drama, music and production pages.

-To find out more contact: Performance Arts Coordinator Rose Shepard (email@example.com).
+To find out more contact: Performance Arts Coordinator Sarah Luton (firstname.lastname@example.org).